foundriesio/docs/source/getting-started/arduino-uno-q/index.rst

     This section is specific to Arduino UNO Q users.

 The Arduino UNO Q ships with a Debian base image.
-It is supported by the "Container-only Factory" solution.
+It is supported by the Container-only Factory solution.
 Follow the :ref:`ref-gs-container-only` guide to get started.

 .. note::